gdamou/fifo-queue/README.md

 # How to Run the Project

+**You need to have Node 18 or higher installed on your machine.**

 1. Clone this repository.
-2. Move the `env` file I sent you by email to `/packages/backend`.
+2. Move the `.env` file I sent you by email to `/packages/backend`.
 It will give you access to Redis.
 3. Run `npm start` at the root of the project.
 This will ensure everything is installed and will start both the frontend and backend.

 # How to Run Tests